IIPRD and Khurana & Khurana (K&K), apart from handling core Intellectual Property (including Patent), and…

 ü Fractus is a small but an early pioneer in developing internal antennas for cellular phones and other industries.
 Founded in 1999, and along with being immensely innovative in the domain of antennas for multi-band cell phones, remains an active supplier of antennas and has shipped millions of antennas worldwide.
 The company for its innovative work has been named a 2005 Davos World Economic Forum Technology Pioneer and one of Red Herring’s top innovative companies for 2006.
 It has also won the 2004 Frost & Sullivan award for technological innovation and the 2007 Elektra European Electronics Industry R&D Award.
 The point to take home is for a focused yet small Indian and/or International Player on the strategy.
 It could well have been the case that the deal with Motorola majorly happened only because the company needed funds for suing other major companies in the concerned domain.

-About the Author: Mr. Tarun Khurana, Partner and Patent Attorney in Institute of Intellectual Property Research & Development (IIPRD) and can be reached: Tarun@iiprd.com.
-Currently, He is Managing Patent Licensing Issues in the Hi-tech domain and some of his success stories can be found at http://iiprd.com/technologies.htm.
+About the Author: Mr. Tarun Khurana, Partner and Patent Attorney in the Institute of Intellectual Property Research & Development (IIPRD) and can be reached: [email protected].
+Currently, He is Managing Patent Licensing Issues in the Hi-tech domain.